 16. It’s fun

 Let’s be honest, we are all more likely to exercise when what we are doing is fun.
 Jumping on a trampoline makes me feel like a carefree child again.
-All the added health benefits are just icing on the low carb cake.
+All the added health benefits are just icing on the cake.

 How long do I need to rebound to see benefits?

 Any amount of activity is better than no activity.
 Ideally 15-20 minutes 3-5 days a week.
 Start slow and work your way into.
-If on day 1 you can only do 5 minutes, than great job!
+If on day 1 you can only do 5 minutes, then great job!
 If you start slow but consistent I wonder where you will be in 30 days.